Angular Quickstart¶

 ng new asgardeo-angular

-To run the command above, you need to have Angular CLI installed.
+- Before running the command above, make sure you have Angular CLI version 17 installed.
+This guide is compatible only with Angular CLI 17.
 You can install it using the following command.

 npm install -g @angular/cli@17